 Amex often has transfer bonuses, which offer a specific percentage increase in the number of points being transferred.
-For example, we transferred Membership Rewards points to JetBlue during a 25% transfer bonus for a last-minute flight to Turks and Caicos.
-This improved the ratio to 1:1 and turned an unfavorable transfer ratio into a favorable one.
+For example, we transferred Membership Rewards points to Iberia during a transfer bonus for premium class award flights to Madrid.
+Normally, 34k Avios one-way, off-peak, we booked lie-flat seats for even fewer Amex Membership Rewards points.

 But, what about in the case of Hilton where Amex points transfer at a 1:2 ratio?
 Start with the math.
 Hilton points worth about half a cent each so 2 Hilton points are still just 1 cent in value, half what an Amex point is worth.

 In addition, Amex has a variety of Hilton credit cards which make earning Hilton points easy to do and saves the more valuable Membership Rewards points for something else.

 Lastly, the American-based airline partners, including Delta, JetBlue, and Hawaiian, come with an excise fee of $0.0006 per point to be paid at the time of transfer.

 How long does it take for my American Express points to transfer?

 I’ve taken a combination of my own personal experiences and compared them with data points from Flyertalk and others in the miles and points community to create the chart below.
 But, it’s important to keep in mind these are estimated transfer times.

 There isn’t much you can do to make the transfer process go more quickly once you submit the request, but here are a few tips.

 - Make sure you’ve given yourself plenty of time to wait out the transfer and get your award booked.

 - Link your loyalty program accounts to your Membership Rewards account in advance to not add additional time to your transfer.